 Instructions

-- In a small bowl, combine the Pad Thai sauce ingredients.
+- In a small bowl, make the pad thai sauce by combining tamarind paste, fish sauce, brown, sugar, & oyster sauce.
 Set aside.

-- Push ingredients to the side of the wok, pour about a tablespoon of oil to the empty side of the wok, and crack 2 eggs.
-Let it cook for about 1 minute or until the whites begin to set, then scramble them and combine with the rest of the ingredients.
+- Push ingredients to the side of the wok, pour about a tablespoon of oil to the empty side of the wok and crack 2 eggs.
+Let it cook for about 1 minute or until the whites begin to set, then scramble them.
+Allow them to finish cooking through, then mix them with the rest of the ingredients.

 Notes

-- Protein: Feel free to swap out the chicken for thinly sliced pork, beef, or fried tofu.
+- Protein: Feel free to swap out the chicken for shrimp, beef, or fried tofu.

 Nutrition